Cordtus/yaci-explorer/LXC_DEPLOYMENT.md

 # IMPORTANT: Set this to your mantrad container IP!
 CHAIN_GRPC_ENDPOINT=10.123.45.2:9090

-# Use the fork with your modifications
+# Use the fork with Mantrachain compatibility and error handling
-YACI_IMAGE=ghcr.io/cordtus/yaci:poc
+YACI_IMAGE=ghcr.io/cordtus/yaci:main

 # Other settings
 YACI_INSECURE=-k  # Use -k for insecure gRPC (no TLS)